-f.
 In all instances, if an RPFV is not the same as the PFV for a package, the merits of ranking that package differently than the smallest to largest PFV sort must be demonstrated in the data for the package.
-This may be through performance metrics for the package (e.g., the RRM value [see Paragraph D-2-2]), or fully explained in the narrative fields of the package.
-The RPFV should correspond to PFVs that are available to the Business Line (i.e., if the PFV does not apply to the BL in the OPT, it should not be assigned as an RPFV) (see D-4-5.d.)
+This may be through performance metrics for the package (for example, the RRM value [see Paragraph D-2-2]), or fully explained in the narrative fields of the package.
+The RPFV should correspond to PFVs that are available to the BL (such as, if the PFV does not apply to the BL in the OPT, it should not be assigned as an RPFV) (see D-4-5.d.)

-g.
-Starting in BY23, when any package is ranked higher than its PFV (including SWNCP Alpha Characters), and is given an RPFV within 15-45 only, a commensurate amount of capability must be moved down.
-This is to encourage documenting a deliberate trade-off and acknowledging that a balanced program is being submitted.
+When any package is ranked higher than its PFV (including SWNCP Alpha Characters), and is given an RPFV within 15-45 only, a commensurate amount of capability must be moved down.
+This is to encourage documenting a deliberate tradeoff and acknowledging that a balanced program is being submitted.

-(1) This applies to all levels of budget development, including District, MSC, and HQ.
+This applies to all levels of budget development, including District, MSC, and HQ.

-(2) RPFVs 1 - 14 can only be selected for packages that have the same PFV (i.e. 1-14).
+RPFVs 1 - 14 can only be selected for packages that have the same PFV (such as, 1-14).
 Meaning, the PFV and RPFV for those packages must match.
 No trade-off decisions can be made within PFV 1-14.

-(3) One exception to this is NEW minimum legal requirements in the LE phase, that meet the definition of No Mission (see Section D-3-3.a.) yet have never been performed.
+One exception to this is NEW minimum legal requirements in the LE phase, that meet the definition of No Mission (see Section D-3-3.a.) yet have never been performed.
 These NEW minimum legal requirements are submitted as Full Mission Packages (see Section D-3-3.c).
-These can have an RPFV 1-2 and no trade-off is necessary when ranking this work.
+These can have an RPFV 1-2, and no trade-off is necessary when ranking this work.

-(4) All trade-off decisions must be explained in the Remarks field.
-The explanation must provide reasoning on why a trade-off is being made, generic statements such as "District priority or MSC priority" will not be acceptable.
+All trade-off decisions must be explained in the Remarks field in both work packages involved in the trade-off.
+The explanation must provide reasoning on why a trade-off is being made, generic statements, such as, "District priority or MSC priority" will not be acceptable.
 A clear explanation will help decision makers either support or deny the trade-off at the next level.

-(a) For the package being moved up: "The RPFV differs from the PFV, at the "xxx" level, because this package is a trade-off decision to address..."
+(a) For the package being moved up: "The RPFV differs from the PFV, at the "xxx" level, because this package is a trade-off decision to address..." \

-(b) For the package being displaced/moved down: "The RPFV differs from the PFV, at the "xxx" level, because this package is moved down to address trade-off decision for..."
+(b) For the package being displaced/moved down: "The RPFV differs from the PFV, at the "xxx" level, because this package is moved down to address trade-off decision for..." \